Wells & Sewage Disposal Systems

 - Evaluation of septic systems and wells for the operation of new foster care homes, adult and childcare facilities, camps, schools, and other institutional facilities.
 Health surveys, compliance, and evaluation for these operations are now processed in Momentum.

 The Health Department works with Washington Suburban Sanitary Commission (WSSC) on different levels to reduce the amount of fats, oils and grease getting into its sewer system.

 License & Permit Applications

 For Onsite Sewage Disposal System Permit applications, visit the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) Health Forms page.

-For Health Hazard Requests, Health Compliance Letter, Percolation Tests, and Work Order applications visit the Momentum Portal.
+For Health Hazard Requests, Health Compliance Letters, Percolation Tests, and Work Order applications, please visit the Momentum portal.